-Your hospital care won’t be free.
-You’ll probably have a considerable copayment if you’re admitted to the hospital.
+You’ll also likely have a considerable copayment if you’re admitted to the hospital.
 However, the ultimate cost of your care will be limited to your plan’s out-of-pocket maximum.

 5. Laboratory Services

 You’ll be able to get referrals from medical professionals for laboratory services in the same manner as traditional health insurance.
-However, the costs of outpatient laboratory services, like blood tests and x-rays, probably won’t be covered by your short-term insurance plan.
+But benefits vary widely among plans.
+Check with your carrier to ensure that lab tests are covered by your plan.

 6. Prescription Drugs